pauldowman/balisong/README.md

   Textile, HTML, whatever), plus included partials, image files, source code files, and downloadable files of any type.
-  * Text can be written as Markdown, Textile, HTML, plain text or any other common markup format.
+  * Text can be written as Markdown, Textile, HTML or plain text.
   * Posts/pages can consist of multiple parts: text, code blocks, and images.
     Parts can be separate files and can be included by each other.
   * Code blocks can be separate source code files so that they can be tested,